 Timang Beach Opening Hours

-There are no official opening hours, but of course, the best time would be during daylight, from around 9 am to 5 pm.
-Tourist may also consider going during holiday's off-season for a cheaper lobster price.
+The best time is during the dry season (April- September) especially to avoid slippery and muddy roads.
+The weather is usually perfect and fewer clouds during the dry season.
+There are no official opening hours, but of course, the best time would be during daylight, from around 9 AM to 5 PM.
+Tourists may also consider going during the holiday off-season for a cheaper lobster price.

 |Timang Beach Opening Hours

 Timang Beach Entrance Fee

-|Timang Beach Entrance Fee|
+|Timang Beach Entrance Fee & Rides

 The beach is relatively new to tourism.
-Its infrastructure isn’t well developed yet and the management is almost non-existent.
+Its infrastructure isn’t well developed yet.
 Be careful with some additional charges, visitors reported being charged for sitting on a random bench and for taking selfies at certain spots.
 Unless visitors plan to buy lobsters, there are hardly any restaurants at Timang Beach.

-Bring your own food and drink instead.
-Another thing to note, there neither insurance nor clear safety procedure for the rides, both for the gondola and the suspension bridge.
-Visitors have to understand they’re at their own risk when they decide to engage with the rides.
+Prepare food and drink before going here.
+Another thing to note, there is neither insurance nor clear safety procedures for the rides, both for the gondola and the suspension bridge.
+Visitors have to understand they’re at their own risk when they decide to take the rides.

 How To Get To Timang Beach

-Public transportation is only available to Wonosari, and it is still around 25 km to the beach.
+Public transportation is only available to Wonosari, and it is still around 25 km from the beach.
 For this reason, renting cars from Yogyakarta is recommended for tourists planning to go here.
 The route to Timang Beach from Yogyakarta is quite challenging, especially for the last 2 km.

-Timang Beach Address & Location
+Address & Location